Full Form of NACH – National Automated Clearing House

 - NACH is a defined process, and this is why it helps the users save a lot of their time, whereas ECS is time taking since it happens to be a manual process.

 - ECS involves more paperwork as compared to NACH.

-- Rejection ratio is lower in NACH as compared to ECS.
+- The rejection ratio is lower in NACH as compared to ECS.

 - ECS does not provide a unique MRR number.
-On the other hand, NACH provides a unique MRR number that can be easily taken into use for future references.
+On the other hand, NACH provides a unique MRR number that can be easily used for future references.

 #1 – For Banks

-- National Automated Clearing House system enables the banks to enhance their customer service, smoothens the process of payments and even helps in building strong relationships with affiliated organizations.
+- National Automated Clearing House system enables the banks to enhance their customer service, smoothens the process of payments, and even builds strong relationships with affiliated organizations.